Peter R. Orszag: Congressional Budget Office (2007-2008)

-Office of Management and Budget
+Office of Management and Budget (2008-2011)

 On November 25, 2008, President-elect Barack Obama announced that Orszag would be his nominee for director of the Office of Management and Budget, the arm of the White House responsible for crafting the federal budget and overseeing the effectiveness of federal programs.

-Orszag, in a November 2009 speech in New York, said that deficits, which were expected to add $9 trillion to the existing national debt of $12 trillion over the next decade, are "serious and ultimately unsustainable."
+Orszag, in a November 2009 speech in New York, said that the national deficits, which were expected to add $9 trillion to the existing national debt of $12 trillion over the next decade, were "serious and ultimately unsustainable."
 He said that deficit spending was necessary to help boost the economy when unemployment is hovering around 10 percent.
 But he said that red ink must be stopped as the economy recovers.
 During a recovery, private investment will again pick up and compete with the federal government for capital.
 In 2011, he was described by New York Magazine as a "deficit hawk and clashed with Larry Summers, who wasn’t as focused on the long-term debt crisis."
+He was invited to attend the Bilderberg Group conferences in 2010, 2011 and 2012.
+He was also a Distinguished Visiting Fellow at the Council on Foreign Relations and a contributing columnist for the New York Times op-ed page.

 In July 2010 Orszag said that "The problem now is weak growth and high unemployment rather than outright economic collapse".
 Still, the deficit would be equivalent to 10 percent of the gross domestic product, the highest level since World War II.
 The Office of Management and Budget's mid-session review, forecast a smaller deficit and stronger economic growth than the administration's initial budget release.
 The deficit forecast in 2011 increased to $1.42 trillion, up from the $1.27 estimate in February.
 For 2012, the deficit estimate rose to $922 billion, up from $828 billion in the previous report.
 The annual budget shortfall would bottom out in 2017 at $721 billion, or 3.4 percent of GDP, and begin rising again in following years.